-Council remains within the policy limit of 140% of the Local Government Funding Agency limit of < 175% of Net Debt/Total Revenue throughout the life of the plan.
+Council remains within the policy limit of 140% of the Local Government Funding Agency limit of < 175% of Net Debt/Total Revenue throughout most of the life of the plan.
+The Council will breach the limit in year three and four of the plan.